The speed of a website is a very critical factor in its success.

 It gives detailed analysis and reports for your desktop as well as mobile versions of your website.

-The tool can also serve improvement recommendations on speeding up the performance of your website.
+The tool can also serve as improvement recommendations on speeding up the performance of your website.
 It can also offer tips for minifying CSS as well as image optimizations.

 The tool works in different ways.